johame72/OpenAI-Model-Directory/README.md

 ...
 [Continue with the rest of the models]
 | 48 | text-curie-edit-001 | openai | 1649852284 | allow_view, allow_sampling, allow_logprobs | text-curie-edit-001 |

-💡 Note: You can use the "Index" for quick referencing while utilizing this directory.

 ---

-Here is an indexed table format of the available model information:
+💡 Here is an indexed table format of the available model information:

 | Model ID | Model Name | Owner | Created Date | Permissions | Root Model |
 |-|-|-|-|-|-|